-freeholder replied that there was no such exception-since "they wanted to leave no loop hole."
-The Times reported that Bullene drily observed, "The city would have gotten rich this year."138
+ception for disability or absence from the city.
+188 Bullene knew his way around city government, having served on council and then briefly as mayor in the early 1880s.
+189 The freeholder replied that there was no such exception-since "they wanted to leave no loop hole."
+The Times reported that Bullene drily observed, "The city would have gotten rich this year."
+190

 As freeholders made the case for the tax, its revenue potential emerged as a point in its favor.
-The next night, Dean again appeared at a meeting to advocate for passage.
-Dean now said that revenues would go to "sanitary purposes," and noted that "if the law had been in operation at the last election a snug sum would have been collected for the city hospital."
+The next night, Dean appeared at another meeting.
+He now said that revenues would go to "sanitary purposes," and noted that "if the law had been in operation at the last election a snug sum would have been collected for the city hospital."
 Some nonvoters would not be able to pay, and Dean explained that they could discharge the penalty "by work on the roads."
-140
+193

-The charter referendum was held on April 8.
-In an editorial titled simply "Vote for the Charter," the Star observed that "the only section that is liable to create opposition is the section establishing a poll tax, or properly speaking, imposing a penalty for a failure to vote."
-141
+The charter referendum was held on April 8.194 In an editorial titled simply "Vote for the Charter," the Star observed that "the only section that is liable to create opposition is the section establishing a poll tax, or properly speaking, imposing a penalty for a failure to vote."
+195

-The referendum succeeded, but on very light turnout.
-In all, 4,208 votes were cast, far fewer than in other recent elections.
-142 For some promoters, this underscored the need for the poll tax.
-The Times praised the fact that the charter surpassed the four-sevenths threshold for approval, with 3,439 votes in favor, and just 769 against.
-143 The Star found the low turnout dispiriting: "it is unfortunate, to say the least, that a permanent charter for the government of a city of at least 150,000 people, and at least 30,000 voters, should be adopted by 3,430 votes."
-144 Nevertheless, the Star congratulated citizens on approving three needed provisions: a sewer to replace a polluted creek, street cleaning, and the poll tax.
-145
+The referendum succeeded, on very light turnout.196 In all, 4,208 votes were cast, far fewer than in other recent elections.197 For some promoters, this underscored the need for the poll tax.
+The Times praised the fact that the charter surpassed the four-sevenths threshold for approval, with 3,439 votes in favor, and just 769 against.198 The Star found the low turnout dispiriting: "it is unfortunate, to say the least, that a permanent charter for the government of a city of at least 150,000 people, and at least 30,000 voters, should be adopted by 3,430 votes."199 Nevertheless, the Star congratulated citizens on approving three needed provisions: a sewer to replace a polluted creek, street cleaning, and the poll tax.200